 Deductibility of Real Estate Rental Losses

-Although you do not have to satisfy the material participation tests that differentiates active from passive activities, you do have to satisfy active participation tests to qualify for the $25,000 exception, by satisfying at least some of the following:
+Although you need not satisfy the material participation tests that differentiates active from passive activities, you must satisfy active participation tests to qualify for the $25,000 exception, by satisfying at least some of these:

-Although the active participation tests do not exclude using a property manager, you do have to do more than simply accept a manager's decisions to be considered an active participant.
+Although the active participation tests do not exclude using a property manager, you must do more than simply accept a manager's decisions to be considered an active participant.

 The $25,000 allowance applies only to real estate rentals — not for the rental of personal property.
 Furthermore, the real estate rentals cannot include the type of rentals that the tax code specifies as active businesses, such as renting out a vacation home.
 Although trusts do not qualify for the $25,000 allowance, an estate may if the decedent actively participated in the operation, in which case the estate is treated as an active participant for 2 years after the death of the decedent.

 Any loss from real estate rental activity must first be subtracted from other passive income.
 Only then can losses of up to $25,000 be used to offset active or portfolio income.
-Any unused rental losses that qualify for the $25,000 allowance that cannot be offset by any income can be carried backward or forward as a business net operating loss as long as you maintain active participation.
+Unused rental losses qualifying for the $25,000 allowance that cannot be offset by income can be carried backward or forward as a business net operating loss if you maintain active participation.
 The $25,000 allowance is figured on Schedule E, Supplemental Income and Losses.

 In addition to adjusted gross income, MAGI includes: